 - Set up your physical places using Geofences.

 - Deliver contextualized notifications when users enter, leave or dwell in specific locations.

 - Use location analytics reports to measure campaign effectiveness and improve performance.

 Why do businesses need to use geofencing marketing?

 Geofencing is an effective way to reach and connect with your users through mobile at scale.
-Not surprisingly, location-aware apps are found to be 235% more engaging than standard mobile apps, according to our last study.
+Not surprisingly, location-aware notifications are found to be 10x more effective than standard push notifications, according to our last study.
 Mobile geofencing incorporates location intelligence and behavioral data into your app in order to improve audience segmentation and the delivery of relevant notifications.
 It has proven to be an effective tool because it is personalized, it reaches the audience timely, and it is very targeted.

 Some use cases for geofencing marketing:

 - Drive visitors to your locations by adding geofences in POIs (Points of Interest) like airports, Hotels or touristic locations and send them engaging notifications that create urgency to convince them to visit your business.

 - Survey customers when they leave your POIs.
 By getting feedback from your customers, you will have better knowledge about your business and the in-store experience.
 Don’t forget to give incentives or rewards to persuade to complete the survey.

 - Intercept customers at competitors locations by adding geofences to competitors locations to influence consumer behavior by delivering a better offer if they visit your store.
 Using this tactic, then you can also know what segment of your customers frequent your competitors' businesses.